valebonato/DYNQUAL/README.md

 # PCR-GLOBWB version 2
-This repository was create in order to be able to install and simulate the hydrological model PCR_GLOBWB 2.
+This repository contains all the information to install and simulate the hydrological model PCR-GLOBWB.